Menu

 For UK Criminal Records submit ACRO Certificate.

-These certificates must be legalised through the Spanish Consular Representations in the issuing country (double legalization) or, in the case of signatory countries to the Hague Convention of October 5, 1961, hold the Hague Apostille, except official documents issued by a Member State of the European Union, which will not require to be legalised.
+These certificates must be legalised through the Spanish Consular Representations in the issuing country (double legalization) or, in the case of signatory countries to the Hague Convention of October 5, 1961, must hold the Hague Apostille, except official documents issued by a Member State of the European Union, which do not require legalization.

 Sworn translation into Spanish is also required.